DeFiCh/defichain.com/content/white-paper.en.md

 ## DFI token

-The DFI token will be the integral unit of account in the DeFi Blockchain ecosystem.
+The DFI token will be the integral unit of account in DeFiChain ecosystem.

 The DeFi Foundation will be issuing the DeFi utility token, DFI, capped at 1,200,000,000 (1.2 billion) for throughout its lifetime.
 There will only ever be 1.2 billion DFIs created.